ragavendra/Selenium/README.md

 # Test strategy
 Different testers like to organize tests differently like having say Signup or Login parts as independent methods or functions.
 It is possible to achieving another layer above Tests to achieve this to obey the DRY principles.

-#### Donations
+# Donations
 Please feel free to donate as this work is made possible with donations like yours.
 It involves years of efforts with money, time and efforts spent to obtain the college degree and experience gained to write quality software.
+Not to worry if the business says FashionJewelry as it is a common business.
 PM for customizations and implementations.

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=ZKRHDCLG22EJA)